goact/flinderscardio/goact-api/4-UserHealthInformation.md

 height |    *Optional* Height in centimeters
-smoking |  *Optional* Response for Cigarettes per day. alcoholConsumption |  *Optional* Response for Standard drinks per week. field_name1 | Response for field_name1 ( It can be replaced with a filed name). field_name2 | Response for field name2 ( It can be replaced with a filed name). field_name3 | Response for field name3 ( It can be replaced with a filed name). field_name3 | Response for field name4 ( It can be replaced with a filed name).
+smoking |  *Optional* Response for Cigarettes per day. alcoholConsumption |  *Optional* Response for Standard drinks per week. field_name1 | Response for field_name1 ( It can be replaced with a field name). field_name2 | Response for field name2 ( It can be replaced with a field name). field_name3 | Response for field name3 ( It can be replaced with a field name). field_name3 | Response for field name4 ( It can be replaced with a field name).
 ... |
 ... |
 ... |